opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 ## Creating anomaly detectors

-Anomaly detectors identify unusual patterns or outliers in a dataset.
-Once  you have defined your problem and prepared your data, you can load it into OpenSearch for indexing.
-In the following steps, you will continue using the sample dataset that you used in the preceding steps.

-To create an anomaly detector using the Discover application and OpenSearch sample data and then visualize the anomalies on a dashboard, follow these steps:
+To create an anomaly detector in the Dashboard app and then visualize the anomalies on a dashboard, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **Discover**.
-1. From the <name> window, select the **<name>** sample dataset.
+2. From the <name> window, select the **<name>** sample dataset.
 You will see a pre-populated dashboard with line chart visualizations.
-1. Select the ellipsis icon from the **<name>** visualization pane, and then from the **Options** pop-up window, choose **Anomaly Detection** > **Add anomaly detector**.
+3. Select the ellipsis icon from the **<name>** visualization pane, and then from the **Options** pop-up window, choose **Anomaly Detection** > **Add anomaly detector**.
-1. Select **Create new detector**.
+4. Select **Create new detector**.
-1. From the Add anomaly detector window, define the metrics and set thresholds under **Detector details** and **Model features**.
+5. From the Add anomaly detector window, define the metrics and set thresholds under **Detector details** and **Model features**.
 To view the visualization within this window, toggle the **Show visualization** button.
-1. _Optional_: Under **Detector details**, select <option> from the dropdown menu to configure the detector details.
+6. _Optional_: Under **Detector details**, select <option> from the dropdown menu to configure the detector details.
-1. _Optional_: Under **Model features**, select <option> from the dropdown menu to configure the evaluation metrics.
+7. _Optional_: Under **Model features**, select <option> from the dropdown menu to configure the evaluation metrics.
 You can add and delete model features as best suited your use case and data, but you are limited to five model features for that detector.
-1. Select **Create detector**.
+8. Select **Create detector**.

 Once you have created a new detector, the detector is added to the visualization, as shown in the following image.